Gabriel1792/FrontEnd_Aktiven/README.md

-# FrontEnd_Akitiven
+# Aktiven
-FrontEnd in React Native
+app mobile with python